-This document is the City of Mukilteo's 2016 Stormwater Management Program (SWMP) Plan, covering the period between January 1, 2016 and December 31, 2016.
-The purpose of the document is to outline the City's planned activities as they relate to Permit compliance.
-The City prepares and posts the SWMP Plan with the intent of soliciting feedback from the public during a draft phase, and informing the public regarding the planned activities relating to Permit compliance.
+This document is the City of Mukilteo's 2017 Stormwater Management Program (SWMP) Plan, covering the period between January 1, 2017 and December 31, 2017.
+The purpose of the document is to outline the City's planned activities for the year, as they relate to Permit compliance.
+The City prepares and posts the SWMP Plan with the intent of soliciting feedback from the public during a draft phase, and of engaging the public regarding the planned activities related to Permit compliance.
 The most current SWMP Plans are posted on the City's website.

-As required, this SWMP Plan follows the Permit's organization in Section 5.C.
+As required, this SWMP Plan follows the organization of Section 5.C of the NPDES Permit:

-- S.5.C.1 Public Education and Outreach - S.5.C.2 Public Involvement and Participation - S.5.C.3 Illicit Discharge Detection and Elimination - S.5.C.4 Control Runoff from New Development, Redevelopment and Construction Sites - S.5.C.5 Municipal Operations and Maintenance http://mukilteowa.gov/departments/public-works/surface-water/stormwater-maintenance/npdes
+- S.5.C.1 Public Education and Outreach - S.5.C.2 Public Involvement and Participation - S.5.C.3 Illicit Discharge Detection and Elimination - S.5.C.4 Control Runoff from New Development, Redevelopment and Construction Sites - S.5.C.5 Municipal Operations and Maintenance

 Information on Section 7, Compliance with Total Maximum Daily Load Requirements, and Section 8, Monitoring, are also included in this document.
-The Permit requires the City to submit an Annual Report by March 31st of each year, detailing actions taken in the previous year to achieve compliance.
-The Annual Report is available at:
+The Permit requires the City to submit an Annual Report on Permit-related requirements to the Washington State Department of Ecology by March 31st of each year.
+The Annual Report is available online or request a copy by calling (425) 263-8083.